 The Quantitative Reasoning section of the GRE General Test plays a vital role in determining the ultimate score that one achieves in the test.
 For many technical and management courses, there is a special weightage given to the scores that one attains in this section during the selection process.
 Test-takers also tend to pay more attention to this section during their preparations as they know that achieving a high score in this section is not as easy as in the Verbal Reasoning section.
 The average scores for this section are lower than that for the Verbal Reasoning section; the reason being that a lot of valuable time is wasted in finding the final answers that have to be provided to the questions asked.

-In order to provide solutions for this challenging situation, GRE math equations, shortcuts and formulae are available which help the test-takers in many ways-
+In order to provide solutions for this challenging situation, math equations, shortcuts and formulae for GRE are available which help the test-takers in many ways-

 It is for the above listed reasons that the shortcuts and formulae are important for GRE test-takers, especially those who want to get high scores in the Quantitative Reasoning section.
-Though after a lot of practice and research, one can develop personal shortcuts and equations, there are numerous GRE math equations available on the internet which can be searched according to one’s requirement and comfort level.
+Though after a lot of practice and research, one can develop personal shortcuts and equations, there are numerous math equations available on the internet which can be searched according to one’s requirement and comfort level.

-GRE math equations, shortcuts and formulae are available with the lessons and notes for the Quantitative Reasoning section that can be obtained from various sources.
-One can get them from the tutorial centres if one is enrolled in any of the GRE courses conducted by them.
-Every GRE coaching centre has its own notes and lesson sheets that are provided to its students for practice and they contain GRE math equations which facilitate them in solving the problems.
+Math equations, shortcuts and formulae are available with the lessons and notes for the Quantitative Reasoning section that can be obtained from various sources.
+One can get them from the tutorial centres if one is enrolled in any of the test courses conducted by them.
+Every coaching centre has its own notes and lesson sheets that are provided to its students for practice and they contain math equations which facilitate them in solving the problems.